dinakaranonline/blog/_posts/2020-08-01-AWS-for-Application-And-Solution-Architects-And-Back-End-Developers.md

 **AWS Machine Learning** - For Machine Learning use-cases using Sage Maker.

-Now with this classification out of the way, for Application Architects and Back End Developers wanting to start with AWS, following are the sequence of topics from AWS I would suggest to start with.
+Now with this classification out of the way, for Application Solution Architects and Back End Developers wanting to start with AWS, following are the sequence of topics from AWS I would suggest to start with.

 **1. AWS Basics**